puppetlabs/puppetdb/documentation/api/query/v4/events.markdown

     ["and", ["=", "status", "failure"],
             ["~", "certname", "^foo\\."],
             ["=", "resource-type", "Service"]]

+To retrieve latest events that are tied to the class found in your update.pp file

+    ["and", ["latest-report?", true],
+            [ "~", "file", "update.pp"]]

 For more information on the available values for `FIELD`, see the [fields](#fields) section below.